JNisk/airGLMs/README.md

     library("airGLMs")
     models <- airglms(config_file)

 where `config_file` is a path to a configuration file with analysis settings.
 An example config file is included at `inst/extdata/example_config.txt`.

+Two kinds of output will be generated: a brief description of the analysis parameters in the console, and more detailed output, including stepwise AIC values, is written to the output file specified by the user in the config file.
+For more detailed output during the run, you can add option `verbose=TRUE`.

 ## Demo